stlab/better-code/chapters/0000-outline/text.md

 #### Flow

 - Every function is an algorithm

 - Trivial example (e.g. find an `int`)
   - do this from `main`

 - Find a double
   - Show a precondition (find a `double`; no NaNs).
   - put them in the same program, use the same name as overloads
+    ^^^
+    Find int as well
   - provides a place to document the precondition
   - hinting at no raw loops - show power of identifying the algorithms
   - begin the discussion of documentation practice; identify as a thread that will extend through everything we do.
+    ^^^
+    Seems like contracts.

+- Use a shorthand to make things more concise.

 - Show genericity
   - show lifting of EqualityComparable concept
   - show how genericity aids readability

+DJS: What follows is a separate section
+DJS: Really need an example for what follows.

 - Show simple mutation (e.g. replace first instance).
   - introduce aliasing and how it creates preconditions (copy range to overlapping-but-not-identical range), giving us a platform for value semantics.
-  - aliasing is an unscalable construct
+  - aliasing is an gymcrack construct

 - Understanding the domain
   - The domain has started to become evident (example of discovery)
+        ^^^^^^
+        - Lexicon?
+        - Domain is probably fine.
+        - Domain should be defined.
   - There are other domains (numerics, graphs, ...); we are working with sequences.
   - Discuss properties of sequences, half-open ranges, iterators